Sh4rkel/Video-Editor-App/README.md

 # Video Editor - C++ Project

 ## Overview

-This is a C++ project for developing a simple and intuitive video editor.
-The video editor will include essential features such as importing and exporting videos, an interactive video timeline, video speed adjustment, video cutting, and combining multiple videos.
-Additional options will be added in the future after completing the mentioned features.
+This project is a video editor application built using Qt.
+It provides various features for video editing, including applying filters, adding overlays, cutting and combining videos, and more.

 ## Features
 - **Modern UI**: The application uses a modern style with support for multiple themes.